Numerical evaluation of orientation averages and its application to molecular physics: Case studies

 An example for a three-angle orientation average is absorption circular dichroism (CD) with polarization-shaped pulses, as discussed in Ref.~\onlinecite{Mondelo-Martell2022}.
 CD describes the difference in absorption of left- and right-circularly polarized light by a chiral molecule \cite{Nakanishi1994}, as schematically illustrated in Fig.~\ref{fig:CD_fenchone}(a) and (b).
 CD is quantified in terms of the anisotropy factor $g$ \cite{Mondelo-Martell2022},

 where $I_\text{left}$ and $I_\text{right}$ represent the population in the excited state for the two enantiomers after absorption.
 Anisotropy was enhanced via optimal control, leading to optimized driving fields with elliptical polarization and a DC component \cite{Mondelo-Martell2022_cor}.
-Since neither the molecule nor the pulse has symmetries, the physical setup depends on all three Euler angles.
-In contrast to the previous case studies, the system can furthermore not be described in the perturbative regime because of the high intensity of the light.
-Thus, no ab initio prediction about the rank profile is possible and despite the molecules being uniformly distributed in the gas phase a high rank is to be expected.
+Since neither the molecule nor the pulse has symmetries, the CD depends on all three Euler angles.
+In contrast to the previous case studies, the light-molecule interaction is non-perturbative due to the high intensity of the light.
+Thus, no ab initio prediction about the rank profile is possible and despite the molecules being uniformly distributed a high rank is to be expected.

-A comparison of the quadrature error for different methods is provided in Fig.~\ref{fig:CD_fenchone}(c).
-Comparison with Fig.~\ref{fig:method_comparison} and \ref{fig:cofcl}(d) shows, that the \SO{3} quadratures exhibit convergence behavior similar to their two-angle counterparts.
-This indicates that the categorization in Sec.~\ref{averaging:overview} provides a reliable initial estimate of a method's expected performance, regardless of the problem's dimensionality.